boyuanliuoptics/DOS-calculation/README.md

 In one row, the first three numbers are the coordinate components of one point in k-space, whose units are the reciprocal vectors.
 The following numbers are band frequencies at this point in ascending order.

 Position and band information of different k-points is in the same line.
-The values (including coordinates and band frequencies) in the same line should be divided by one sapce.
+The values (including coordinates and band frequencies) in the same line should be divided by one space.

 #### *frequency_GGR.txt*